perladvent/perldotcom/content/article/_pub_2004_02_27_exegesis7.md

 overflow fields on either side of the advertisement are each overflowing from the single field that's above both of them.
-This kind of multiple overflow is fine, but it does require that we specify *how* the various fields overflow (i.e. as two separate columns of text, or â as in this case â as a single, broken column across the page).
-That's the purpose of the `:layoutÂ«acrossÂ»` option on the first line.
+This kind of multiple overflow is fine, but it does require that we specify *how* the various fields overflow (i.e. as two separate columns of text, or – as in this case – as a single, broken column across the page).
+That's the purpose of the `:layout«across»` option on the first line.
 This option is explained in detail [below](/pub/a/2004/02/27/exegesis7.html?page=8#lay_out._lay_out.).